fsumaster/DIY-password-manager/README.md

 - Ubuntu 22.04 or compatible Linux distribution
 - `gedit` text editor (or your preferred alternative)
+- `inotify-tools` to monitor the file for modifications

+`sudo apt-get install inotify-tools gedit`

 ## 🌟 Why Choose Our DIY Password Manager?